Stonehenge Countertops: Frequently Asked Questionsclick on the question to learn the answer.Why Would You Want a Concrete Countertop?

 Fu Tung Cheng, a concrete countertop pioneer and author, sometimes uses seams as a design opportunity to emphasize through use of a non right angle line, a change of color, or set off with an inlaid object.
 A seam is part of the look of concrete countertops and when done properly, can enhance their special beauty.

 If you are the type who prefers a seamless countertop surface, purchase a solid surface top like Corian over either granite or concrete.
 Concrete countertops are hand made and hand processed; unlike granite, they are cast, not machine cut, so tolerances for seams need to be more generous.
 We minimize seam appearance by using color-matched caulk.
+Will My Concrete Countertop Crack?

 We incorporate structural reinforcement like rebar into all our countertops, and under normal conditions, they will not develop structural cracks.
 It is common, however, to find fine surface-based hairline cracks in any concrete top.
-These occurrences have no impact on the top’s structural integrity, and hairline cracks are considered an inherent part of the product, not a fabrication defect.
+These occurrences have no impact on the tops structural integrity, and hairline cracks are considered an inherent part of the product, not a fabrication defect.
 If you think you would be bothered by a hairline crack (smaller than ½ a millimeter), then you should select an alternative countertop material.
 We will be glad to show you what to expect when you come to our showroom.

 Will My Concrete Countertop Stain?

 Bare concrete is porous and stains easily.
 All concrete countertop fabricators use some type of sealer, but the effectiveness of the various products available varies significantly.
 Fu-Tung Cheng long recommended a penetrating sealer followed by a couple of wax top coats which he then suggested should be renewed monthly.
-His books carefully noted that tops prepared this way were only “stain resistant”.
+His books carefully noted that tops prepared this way were only stain resistant.

 In the past couple of years, concrete sealer technology has accelerated rapidly in response to demands from the exploding popularity of concrete countertops.
 We use the very best (and most expensive) high-performance sealer available today in order to deliver exceptionally durable products with excellent resistance to common food items like lemon juice, olive oil, and red wine.
+Will Heat Affect My Concrete Countertop?

 Concrete can absorb considerable heat without damage (example: roads and sidewalks), but under severe heat exposure, concrete can form micro-cracks.
 Although boiling water will not damage your top, you should avoid direct contact with pots taken directly from the oven.
 The sealer we use is also highly heat resistant, but a maximum heat rating of 450°, there is a limit.

+As with all other countertops materials, the use of a trivet for hot pots is prudent.
+We also offer metal trivet inserts that are embedded into the top in a strategic location to place pots on when taken out of a hot oven.
 When comparing granite tops to concrete tops, you will find no real differences in heat tolerance.
 Contrary to some claims, granite countertops are vulnerable to heat related damage.
 When exposed to high heat, the quartz crystals in some granites can expand and pop out.
 Repeated rapid heat expansion can lead to cracking of the slab itself.
 Finally, all granites should be sealed, and the sealers are vulnerable to heat damage.
+Solid surface countertops like Corian compare poorly vs. concrete countertops in heat resistance.
+All solid surface tops come with a warning to avoid exposure to heat because their thermal expansion coefficients make them very susceptible to cracking.
+Can I Cut My Concrete Top?

 Like granite, concrete is a very hard material, and it is not advisable to cut directly on the surface.
 In addition to dulling your knife, regular cutting on a concrete top could damage the sealer and leave marks.
 Just as with granite or marble, we suggest the use of a cutting board.